xmm/fstore/README.md

 #### Task

-Provide a reliable service for keeping, returning and transforming images (and another files).
+Provide a reliable web service for saving, retrieving and transforming images (and another files).
 The service must have features for easy administering by storages (adding, removing, archiving)

 #### Base features ###